I just LOVE baby names. Whenever my friends get pregnant, the first thing I ask is if they have a name picked out yet.

 I LOVE this version of the common spelling of “Alice”.
-It is dainty and unique and not too over the top.
+It is dainty, unique, and not too over the top.

 Riley is a pretty playful sounding name already in my opinion but I think switching out the “y” for an “ie” makes it even more so.

 I’m not a huge fan of the old English “leigh” but on some names, it just looks lovely.
 I like this version a lot.